Konrad-Jalowy/mycodingnotes/php-oop/README.md

 - **Token** - also from early projects and early days, CSRF token class
 - **Response** - old class from early projects, represents API Response
 - **User** - another class from some early projects
+- **AbstractDB(directory)** - some old but nice example of abstract and concrete classes in PHP, decided to save it